-Most people living in the South have heard of the Jones Act and know that it’s a federal law that has something to do with big ships.
-In reality, the Jones Act 1920 addresses almost every aspect of the shipping industry and the statute has an enormous economic impact on the United States.
+Under 46 USC § 50101, the Merchant Marine Act of 1920 addresses almost every aspect of the shipping industry, and the statute has an enormous economic impact on the United States.

-Because the Jones Act requires that so much shipbuilding and operating take place in the United States, the law creates a multi-billion dollar a year impact on the economy and also generates nearly half a million US jobs.
-Some argue that Jones Act repeal is best because it can drive up the cost of shipping by reducing competition, especially to places like Alaska and Hawaii, however, the legislation usually has bipartisan support.
+Because the Jones Act requires that so much shipbuilding and operating occur in the United States, the law creates a multi-billion-dollar-a-year impact on the economy and generates nearly half a million jobs.
+Some argue that a Jones Act repeal is a good idea because the law may drive up the cost of shipping by reducing competition, especially to places like Alaska and Hawaii.
+However, the legislation generally has bipartisan support.

 For a free legal consultation, call 800-537-8185

 What Is the Purpose of the Jones Act?

 There are several reasons for the Jones Act shipping law.
 Congress passed the law just after World War I, when the United States fleet was largely destroyed.
 By requiring that a large part of the shipping industry occur solely within the United States, the statute stimulated commerce while also rebuilding a fleet that would be capable of supporting the military in matters of national security.

 Perhaps surprisingly, commercial Jones Act vessels have been used for this purpose many times in the century since the law passed.
 Most memorably, on 9/11, commercial cargo ships surrounding Manhattan performed the largest boatlift in U.S. history, working for nine hours to evacuate nearly half a million people from the island borough.

 The Jones Act also makes the U.S. shipping industry a safer and more profitable place to work by establishing safety standards.
 It gives maritime employees the ability to seek medical care and lost wages if they are hurt at work.